-Still reliant on seasonal tourist trade, this nostalgic North Sea coastal town has miles of sandy Blue Flag status beaches and two traditional seaside piers to explore.
+Still reliant on seasonal tourist trade, the nostalgic North Sea coastal town of Lowestoft has miles of sandy Blue Flag status beaches and two traditional seaside piers to explore.
 Those looking for livelier activities can choose from an array of energetic water sports taking place along the east coast e.g. kayaking, kiteboarding, paddle boarding, jet skiing, canoeing, as well as land boarding and kite buggies for those who prefer to keep their feet on dry land.
 There’s also a number of tourist attractions to keep the kids occupied; Pleasurewood Hills theme park on the northern edge of Lowestoft and Africa Alive wildlife park in the south at Kessingland, The Broads and Lowestoft Maritime Museum to name a few.
 The Lowestoft river taxi, running from Easter to October, is also a stylish alternative to explore the charming Suffolk Coast.

 As Lowestoft impressively develops into the East of England hub for renewable energy, the need for energy efficient, high quality double glazed home improvement products heightens too.
 Supplying the very best windows, doors and conservatories, with over 30 years’ experience in the sector we have the tools to make every house in Lowestoft a welcoming home!